 Celebrating Musicians in Picture Books

 Write On, Irving Berlin! by Leslie Kimmelman, illustrated by David C. Gardner

 Back in Russia, Irving Berlin’s father had been a cantor, a musician in the synagogue.
 He, too, had a beautiful voice, and he sang to earn money when he was just 13.
 Composing music came next.
 His first song sold for 37 cents, and soon he got a job for a music publisher thinking up songs.
-Drafted in the U.S. army inspired songs of both humor and patriotism that eventually resulted in God Bless America.
+His experience of being drafted in the U.S. army-inspired songs of both humor and patriotism that eventually resulted in God Bless America.
 White Christmas was another big hit.
 He would write more than 1,500 songs during his long career despite having no formal musical training.
 As a Jewish immigrant, many objected to his biggest hits, but it is what makes Irving Berlin’s music one of the pillars of American music. [picture book biography, ages 6 and up]

 Frankie Finds the Blues by Joel Harper, illustrated by Gary Kelley

 A portion of the proceeds from this book will be donated to Playing For Change Foundation.

 This picture book’s narrative doesn’t quite hang together for me, but I do like the message of tracing the history of blues music both backward back to its roots of enslavement and forwards to its influence on hip hop.
 Frankie learns about the blues from his grandmother and then decides to learn to play blues on his guitar.
 He meets a homeless man who gives him lessons.
 This storyline doesn’t really help the story arc though.
 Still, this is a good introduction to the blues genre for kids who might not otherwise want to learn about it. [picture book, ages 6 and up]